Episode two is so full of Oliver/Thea goodness that I’m pretty sure not writing about it would have been so illegal I would have been put in jail.

 1.02 Honor Thy Father is not as a whole as entertaining of an episode as the pilot – as in, I may only watch it three times instead of four times – but it was the perfect continuation of everything I loved about the first episode and full of plenty of things for speculation and my shipper heart.

 The episode begins (after a scene of Arrow doing some of his Robin Hood business) with Oliver headed to court to have himself officially declared alive.
 Discussion in the episode makes it clear that Oliver has been back for roughly a week.
 I have a feeling the speed of the judicial system in Starling City is going to require some suspension of disbelief, because Laurel is already trying another case.

 Oliver/Thea SCENE 1

 The family – Walter, Moira, and Thea – are gathered in a living room of sorts watching the news and Oliver walks in.
-The news story is about Arrow (or should I be calling him Green Arrow?) – though he is only being referred to at this point as a hooded vigilante.
+The news story is about the Arrow – though he is only being referred to at this point as a hooded vigilante.

 Everyone notices him walk in, but I found Thea to be particularly observant.
 I get the feeling that while Moira is thrilled to have her son alive and home, Thea is the one trying to understand exactly what he’s going through.
 It’s like Moira notes that Oliver is now in the room, but Thea is actually preparing herself for the emotional challenges of being in his presence.